-- Vaginal lubricants (Astroglide, K-Y jelly, Sliquid, others), applied at the time of sexual activity to alleviate pain during intercourse.
+- Vaginal lubricants (Astroglide, Jo, Sliquid, others), applied at the time of sexual activity to alleviate pain during intercourse.

 - A low-dose vaginal estrogen cream, tablet or ring, to reinvigorate vaginal tissues.
 Even if you're using systemic hormone therapy pills or patches, your doctor might recommend a low-dose vaginal estrogen treatment if vaginal dryness and related symptoms persist.
 If you've had breast cancer, talk with your doctor about the risks of vaginal estrogen therapy.

-- Ospemifene (Osphena), a selective estrogen receptor modulator (SERM) medication taken by mouth that's approved for treating painful intercourse associated with vaginal atrophy.
-This medication isn't approved for use in women who have had breast cancer or who are at high risk of breast cancer.
+- Ospemifene (Osphena), a selective estrogen receptor modulator (SERM) medication taken by mouth is used to treat painful intercourse associated with vaginal atrophy.
+This medication isn't recommended for women who have had breast cancer or who are at high risk of breast cancer.

-- Dehydroepiandrosterone (DHEA), in the form of a nightly vaginal suppository is approved by the Food and Drug Administration for treating painful intercourse in menopausal women.
+- Dehydroepiandrosterone (DHEA), in the form of a nightly vaginal suppository is a treatment that may ease painful intercourse in menopausal women.